TRaSH-Guides/Guides/docs/Radarr/Tips/How-to-setup-language-custom-formats.md

 <sub><sub>Language: Not Original or German</sub>
 <sub><sub>Language: Prefer German</sub>

-Let's say you want German, but you take the Original language if no German is available, but don't want any other translated languages.
+Let's say you want German, but if German is not available then fall back to Original language but don't accept any other translated languages.

 !!! info "Replace the German conditions with your preferred language(s)."